alza-bitz/snowpark-clj/.github/instructions/solution_design.instructions.md

 - Don't create any namespaces with the same name.
 - Don't create any code that leaves unused vars.
 - Don't create any code with redundant let expressions.
+- Use the slf4j simplelogger for the logging implementation, since this is already used by the Snowpark Java API.
-- Use log4j2 for the logging implementation, and org.clojure/tools.logging for the logging api.
+- Use org.clojure/tools.logging for the logging api.

 # All layers: all tests
 - When implementing features 1 & 2, use the schema suggested by test_data.csv as the schema for all the tests.
 - When implementing feature 3 onwards, create a Malli schema based on test_data.csv and use that to generate test data.
-- Since we are using Malli for this solution, use Malli for all generation of test data, rather than clojure.test.check or Clojure spec.
+- Since we are using Malli for this solution, use Malli for all generation of test data, rather than clojure.test.check.

 # All layers: unit tests
 - We only need to mock the Snowpark API when it would otherwise need a connection to a Snowflake instance, e.g. when creating a session or calling an (eager) Snowpark action on a dataframe.
 In all other cases, we can just make the Snowpark API calls directly without mocking.